opiter09/Fossil-Fighters-Graphics-Editor/README.md

 file named "combo.txt," which lists all of the non-arc files in motion and image, along with what sprites and palettes they use.
 You can thus match things up this way, but remember the golden rule: if you can't tell what it is, don't mess with it.

+NOTE 2: If you are planning on creating your own graphics using NitroPaint's "Create BG" feature, make sure to uncheck the "Compress" button in the import menu, or it will not appear properly in-game.

 # Source Codes
 - NitroPaint:  https://github.com/Garhoogin/NitroPaint/releases
 - FFTool: https://github.com/jianmingyong/Fossil-Fighters-Tool